-The Company continually evaluates whether the revenue generating activities and advanced payment arrangements with customers result in the recognition of contract assets or liabilities.
-Generally, the Company does not have material amounts of contract assets since revenue is recognized as control of goods is transferred or as services are performed.
-As of January 2, 2021, the Company recorded a contract liability of \$0.3 million related to volume rebates to a customer, which is included in accrued expenses and other current liabilities in the consolidated balance sheets.
-As of December 28, 2019, there was no such liability.
+We continually evaluate whether the revenue generating activities and advanced payment arrangements with customers result in the recognition of contract assets or liabilities.
+Generally, we do not have material amounts of contract assets since revenue is recognized as control of goods is transferred or as services are performed.
+As of January 2, 2021, we recorded a contract liability of \$0.3 million related to volume rebates to a customer, which is included in accrued expenses and other current liabilities in the consolidated balance sheets.
+As of January 1, 2022, there was no such liability.